Cheyenne Regional Medical Center Implements New Face Mask Requirements

 According to the CDC, “a significant portion of individuals with coronavirus lack symptoms (‘asymptomatic’) and … even those who eventually develop symptoms (‘pre-symptomatic’) can transmit the virus to others before showing symptoms.
 This means that the virus can spread between people interacting in close proximity—for example, speaking, coughing, or sneezing—even if those people are not exhibiting symptoms.”

-Patients and visitors at CRMC’s East and West campuses, Davis Hospice Center and Cancer Center are being a given a face mask when they enter those facilities and as part of the COVID-19 screening process that CRMC implemented nearly four weeks ago.
+Patients and visitors at CRMC’s East and West campuses, Davis Hospice Center and Cancer Center are required to arrive with a mask or covering when they enter those facilities and as part of the COVID-19 screening process that CRMC implemented.

 Employees are allowed to remove their masks if they are working in offices or are working in areas where they are consistently more than six feet away from other people.
 Employees must follow proper hand hygiene before and after removing or replacing their mask.

-Patients who have clinic appointments in the medical office building (MOB) attached to the hospital will be provided with surgical masks if they have symptoms of COVID-19, which include a fever, cough or shortness of breath.
-Asymptomatic visitors to the MOB will not be given face masks.
+Patients who have clinic appointments in the medical office building (MOB) attached to the hospital will be required to wear and provide their own masks or face coverings if they have symptoms of COVID-19, which include a fever, cough or shortness of breath.
 Visitors with symptoms of COVID-19 will not be permitted to enter either the MOB or any hospital facility.
 Only one visitor is allowed to accompany a patient into the MOB.
-No visitors are allowed into the hospital except in special circumstances, which are included in the COVID-19 section of the hospital’s website.
+One designated visitor is permitted for the duration of the patient’s stay.

 As part of its conservation efforts, CRMC officials are also asking patients and permitted visitors to wear their own surgical or cloth face masks to the hospital or medical office building if they have them.